Let Love Find You-Especially When You Feel Desperate

 “Lovers are fools, but Nature makes them so.”

-We initially lust for someone because we see something in them that would lead us to believe that they will benefit our reproduction or survival.
+We initially lust for or crave someone because of their confidence, coyness, or witty repartee, or we see something in them that would lead us to believe that they will benefit our reproduction or survival.

-Of course, then they open their mouths at the bar and say something stupid, crude, or inappropriate, and our developed brains kick in and kick them to the curb.
+Of course, then the love of your life will open their mouth and say something stupid, crude, or inappropriate, and our developed brain kicks in and kicks them to the curb.

 We may even still feel that lust, but we also know they’re not someone we actually want to spend time with.
 They’ve disproved what we first believed we saw.